kulshekhar/ts-jest/README.md

 > Please note that the `outDir` property in the `jest` configuration section is removed in coverage mode, due to [#201](https://github.com/kulshekhar/ts-jest/issues/201).

 ## Sensible Defaults
-ts-jest tries to ship with sensible defaults, to get you on your feet as quickly as possible.
+`ts-jest` tries to ship with sensible defaults, to get you on your feet as quickly as possible.

 ### Sourcemap support
-Sourcemaps should work out of the box, that means your stacktraces should have the correct line numbers, and your breakpoints should work.
+SourceMaps should work out of the box, that means your stack traces should have the correct line numbers, and you're able to step through the typescript code using a debugger.

-### Automatically finds .tsconfig.json
+### Automatically finds tsconfig.json
+`ts-jest` automatically located your `tsconfig` file.
-ts-jest automatically finds your .tsconfig.json and uses that.
-If you want to run typescript with a special configuration, you [also can](#ADDLINK)//TODO
+If you want to run typescript with a special configuration, you [also can](#tsconfig) //TODO

 ### Supports synthetic modules
 If you're on a codebase where you're using synthetic default exports, e.g.